Tim Beckham: Minor leagues

 The Tampa Bay Rays chose Beckham with the first overall selection of the 2008 MLB Draft.
 Beckham signed with the Rays on June 19, receiving a signing bonus of $6.15 million.
-He played with the Princeton Rays of the Appalachian League the Hudson Valley Renegades, the Bowling Green Hot Rods of the Midwest League, and the Charlotte Stone Crabs of the Florida State League.
+He played with the Princeton Rays of the Appalachian League, the Hudson Valley Renegades, the Bowling Green Hot Rods of the Midwest League, and the Charlotte Stone Crabs of the Florida State League.

 In 2011, Beckham was selected to the All-Star Futures Game along with fellow Tampa Bay Rays prospects Hak-Ju Lee and Matt Moore.

 In May 2012, Beckham was suspended 50 games for a second positive test for a "drug of abuse".

 After the conclusion of the 2012 season, Beckham was added to the 40-man roster to be protected from the upcoming Rule 5 draft.
 He was optioned to AAA Durham on March 15, 2013.

 Tampa Bay Rays

-On September 18, 2013, the Rays promoted Beckham to the MLB.
+On September 18, 2013, the Rays promoted Beckham to the majors.
 Beckham made his MLB debut on September 19, as a pinch hitter against the Texas Rangers.
 In his only at-bat, he recorded his first career MLB hit, a single, off of Rangers pitcher Tanner Scheppers.
 He had 3 hits, all singles, in 7 at-bats.
 He scored once and drove in a run.

 After the 2013 season, Beckham tore his anterior cruciate ligament.
 He missed the 2014 season.

 On April 11, 2015, Beckham hit his first major league home run.
 For the season, he batted .222 /.274/.429.

 In 2016, Beckham played a backup utility man role, mainly playing SS, but also seeing time at all four infield positions.
-Beckham was demoted to Triple-A Durham on August 31, 2016 after not hustling home from second base during a game against the Boston Red Sox at Fenway Park.
+Beckham was demoted to Triple-A Durham on August 31, 2016, after not hustling home from second base during a game against the Boston Red Sox at Fenway Park.
 He finished the 2016 season batting .247/.300/.434, with 5 home runs and 16 RBIs in 64 games.

 In spring training in 2017, the Rays reported that Beckham had been working on playing in the outfield in an attempt to give him more playing time and a more important platoon role.

 Due to an injury to newly acquired shortstop Matt Duffy, Beckham was able to see an increased amount of playing time at shortstop and even started the opening day game.
 Beckham started in a majority of the Rays games.
 This led Beckham to a minor break out.
 Batting .266/.303/.422 with 8 home runs, 26 RBIs through the first two months.
 Even with his improved play, Beckham was expected to relinquish his starting role upon Duffy's return.
 Upon the acquisition of defensive standout Adeiny Hechavarria, Beckham shifted over to second base He committed 20 errors for the season, the second-most among all American League players.